savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 8:38 PM DUDE ITS EVERY SINGLE TIME WITH GODOT!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!111

 I've been trying to export the game for the past hour.
 Already, I've encountered a bug with the hot dog coins.
 The player cannot collect them, and its like the hotdog doesn't even have a collision body to do anything with.
 I'm still in the process of trying to fix my code to make it work when it's exported.

+9:12 PM THANK YOU JESUSSSSSSSSSSSSSSSSSSSSSSSS

+Ok basically I figured out how to make it disappear on web.
+I had to put the queue_free() part in a process function for it to actually disappear.
+I noticed that the collision body was working (the chomp noise went off when the player would go near the hotodog) but it wouldn't disappear.
+I'm glad I could figure it out myself (no video or forum post helped me unfortunately).

+9:17 PM Basically the thing I need to fix is the autoload variable thing.
+It doesn't update when the play eats a hotdog.

+## 10/19

+9:28 AM I actually figured out the issue earlier this morning, but now I have the time to write a log.

+So I read a post about web exports not working well, and a comment mentioned the case sensitivity that web exporting has compared to the godot editor which is not case sensitive.
+So, I managed to fix the error with hotdogs not disappearing, but the score would not update on colliding with the hotdogs.
+What worked (just a SIMPLE fix) was changing the Autoload scene name to lowercase (so autoload).